daviskregers/WebGL/README.md

 # WebGL

-Written for an a course work assignment in "Graphics in internet"
+Written for an a course work assignment in "Graphics in client-server environment"

 ----------